vidsinghal/BBReorderingExperiment/README.md

 **reordered.s** -- assembly of reordered file

-for example for the source file 1. the diff of the stats is
+for instance the source file 1 has the following diff.

 ```
 8d7